History of Suresnes: Fifth Republic

 From 1958 onwards, Suresnes began twinning with several foreign towns: Hann.
 Münden (Germany) in 1960, Holon (Israel, where there is a “Suresnes Square”) in 1961, Hackney (United Kingdom) in 1962, Kragujevac (Yugoslavia) in 1967, and Villach (Austria) in 1992.
 On December 1, 1962, a monument to Henri Sellier was inaugurated in the town hall park.
 The Cité de l'Europe, a vast circular block of flats, is built in the town center, replacing a 17th-century mansion.
 At the corner of Boulevard Washington and Avenue Franklin-Roosevelt, an orientation table with a view of the capital is erected.
 At 70 Avenue Franklin-Roosevelt, the last farm in Suresnes disappeared in 1964, making way for a restaurant.
 René Sordes, author of a municipal history of Suresnes, died in 1965, and the pediment of the municipal museum pays tribute to him.
 That same year, Robert Pontillon (SFIO) was elected mayor.
 He inaugurated the Cottages school.
-In 1966, the Albert-Caron residence was created, adding to the existing maisons de quartiers (Gardenat, Couvaloux) and meeting places (Payret-Dortail, Merlin-de-Thionville) for the elderly.
+In 1966, the Albert-Caron residence was created, adding to the existing maisons de quartiers (Gardenat, Couvaloux) and meeting places (Payret-Dortail, Merlin-de-Thionville) for older people.
 In the cité-jardin, the Caron covered market was inaugurated the same year, between Rue Caron and Avenue Jean-Jaurès, replacing the former market on Avenue Édouard-Vaillant.
 On March 4, 1968, the Société d'économie mixte pour la rénovation de Suresnes (Mixed economy company for the renovation of Suresnes), abbreviated as SEMERSu, was created, recognized as a public utility in 1971, and granted a ZAC decree in 1972 to plan the reconfiguration of the town center.
 In 1968, the municipality celebrated the 1050th anniversary of the town's “birth”.

 The downtown post office, built in 1957.

 Flower beds in the Landes park, in homage to the towns with which Suresnes is twinned.

 The orientation table, which offers a view of La Défense.